Office of Student Research—Programs and Funding

 TruScholars Summer Undergraduate Research Program

 Truman’s Office of Student Research sponsors TruScholars Summer Undergraduate Research Program projects each summer.
-Projects will be funded up to a maximum value of $5750, including a $3500 max student stipend and $1750 max mentor stipend.
+Projects will be funded up to a maximum value of $5,750, including a $3,500 max student stipend and $1,750 max mentor stipend.
 The purpose of this grant is to promote intensive, faculty-student collaborative research to enhance student learning and promote a culture of research, scholarship, and creative activities at Truman.
 Projects supported by this program should exhibit the potential for scholarly publication, presentation at a regional or national conference, public performance or a gallery exhibit.

 Eligibility

 Students may not receive a TruScholars award during the same semester that they are funded through another program such as GIASR or McNair.
 Students are only eligible for one TruScholars award per call.
-Students who have already participated in the TruScholars program are eligible to participate again; however, selection preference will go towards students who have not completed the TruScholars program before.
+Students who have already participated in the TruScholars program are eligible to participate again; however, selection preference will go toward students who have not completed the TruScholars program before.
 Submitted proposals should be for original projects and should not be a continuation or duplication of the student’s prior TruScholars project.

 Required Program Elements

-Students are expected to attend at least three of the professional development events and present at the Summer Research Symposium.
-Faculty mentors are required to participate in at least one professional development event and attend the Summer Research Symposium.
+• Faculty mentors are required to participate in leading at least one professional development event, attend as many events as feasible, and attend the Summer Research Symposium.

 Important Application Dates

-March 10, 2023: Students notified of the success of their application
+Friday, April 3, 2026: Students notified of the success of their application

 Important Program Dates

-June 5, 2023: TruScholars program begins
+June 1, 2026: TruScholars program begins

-July 28, 2023: TruScholars program ends
+July 24, 2026: TruScholars program ends